jpdillingham/brainz/README.md

 ```

 # brainz
-A lightweight Musicbrainz CLI in .NET Core
+A lightweight Musicbrainz CLI in Go.